 Robin gave his shoulder a couple firm pats and moved into position.
-He took hold of Nightwing's leg, just below the knee and held it firm while Batman gently pulled back until the bone slid back into place.
+He took hold of Nightwing's leg just below the knee and held it firm while Batman gently pulled back until the bone slid into place.

-"Nnngahh...!"
-Nightwing clenched his teeth, digging gloved fingers into the loose gravel on the pavement-morphine be damned, it still hurt like hell.
+"Nnnghh...!"
+Nightwing clenched his teeth, digging gloved fingers into the loose gravel on the pavement.
+Morphine be damned, it still hurt like hell.

-Robin had long since replaced his usual black gloves for a set of sterile latex and was now pressing his index and middle fingers to the downed hero's carotid artery, "Nightwing, give me your symptoms."
-He instructed, assessing his partner's shock level, and also, to keep him talking.
+Robin had long since replaced his combat gloves for a set of sterile latex and was now pressing his index and middle fingers to the downed hero's neck, "Nightwing, give me your symptoms."
+He instructed, assessing his partner's shock level and also to keep him talking.

 Nightwing shook his head.

 "Alright.
 Here, I'm going to sit you up some."
-Robin placed a hand to the back of his brother's neck and lifted gently, pulling out his cape out from under Nightwing's head.
-Robin knew it would keep his brother warmer than the kit blanket he'd been covered with.
+Robin placed a hand to the back of his brother's neck and lifted gently, pulling out his cape out from under him.
+Robin knew it would keep his brother warmer than the med blanket.

-While Robin was helping him to sit up, Nightwing got a good look at his leg and, while he's seen others with this sort of injury, or worse, it is always different when you see it on your own body.
-Leaning heavily against his brother as he worked fast to wrap the cape around him, Nightwing watched as Batman wrapped a roll of gauze around the wound, which had already began to bleed through.
-"How much did I lose?"
+While Robin was helping him to sit up, Nightwing got a good look at his leg.
+He leaned heavily against his brother and watched as Batman wrapped a roll of gauze around the dressed wound.
+It was already beginning to show spots of bleeding through.
+"How much blood did I lose?"

-"Yeah," Tim snickered, "it's been a while since Alfred's had to deal with an open fracture...
-Hey, who had the last one?"
+"Yeah," Tim snickered, "it's been a long time since Alfred's had to deal with an open fracture.
+I can't remember who had the last one..."

-Dick blinked a couple times as he was slowly helped into a vertical position, then to his feet.
-His world began to spin and Nightwing instinctively clutched onto Batman's free arm.
+Dick heard Robin talking as he was helped slowly into a vertical position, then to his feet.
+His world began to spin and he instinctively clutched onto Batman's arm.